RizwanJamadar/MERN-Projects/README.md

 - [Project 3](./project3/README.md): Brief description of Project 3.
 - ...

-## Project Structure

-Each project follows a similar structure:

-Certainly!
-Below is a template for a README file that you can use for your MERN-related projects:

-markdown
-Copy code
-# MERN Projects

-Welcome to the MERN Projects repository!
-This repository contains a collection of projects built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-Each project folder contains its own README file with specific instructions on setup and usage.

 ## Projects List

 - [Project 1](./tutorsHub/README.md): Brief description of TutorsHub.